jtgasper3/jtgasper3.github.io/pages/lnd-btc.md

 ---
 layout: page
-Title: Setting up a Lightning Node on a Raspberry Pi
+title: Setting up a Lightning Node on a Raspberry Pi
 ---

 ## Prerequisites